RandyOrtiz/seqFrog/README.md

 $ dos2unix 'shannon.py' #drag shannon script into terminal
 ```
 * Open shannon.py and add shebang (top line of script, must be python2): `#!/usr/bin/env python2`
-* Add locations of required directories in shannon.py
+* Add locations of required scripts in shannon.py ex. jellyfish_path = home/jellyfish_folder/jellyfish ***leave 'python', 'parallel', and 'gpmetis' as is
 * Make sure shannon.py is an executable file, right click and check permissions
 * In 'seqFrog_conf.py' list path to shannon script in 'shannon_folder'